jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ## Storage Types

 In looking at the prices of disk based storage from the Fall of 2015, a single terabyte Western Digital Blue hard drive was selling for ~$50.
 In the time since, the price of storage has only decreased.
 Storage is cheap and with that in mind, adding *storage* or *capacity* to a system is trivial.
-In fact the types of storage available since 2015 have changed drastically.
+The types of storage available since 2015 have changed drastically.

 ### Mechanical Hard Drives HDDs

 The original, cheapest, and densest storage type in dollars per megabit is still a mechanical hard drive.
 Often referred to as an HDD[^135] or magnetic drive.

 ![*Hard Drive*](images/Chapter-11/hdd/256px-Laptop-hard-drive-exposed.jpg "Hard Drive Internals")

 These are made up of spinning platters where bits are stored via magnetic charge.
 These systems have down sides in that parts of the surface wear out over time as well as they have mechanical parts (servos) that can fail over time.
 They require constant amounts of power and if you scale this over large data centers, these costs can quickly add up.
 In addition as the size of storage density has increased, the need to develop new storage mediums has arisen.
-What was once a single magnetic platter, became three parallel platters, then became five spinning platters, which then became glass platters, which then became vertical electron based storage (somehow they got electrons to stand up instead of lay flat...), then moving to the latest [helium filled 10 TB disks](https://www.anandtech.com/show/9955/seagate-unveils-10-tb-heliumfilled-hard-disk-drive "Seagate 10TB helium filled disks").
+What was once a single magnetic platter, became three parallel platters, then became five spinning platters, which then became glass platters, which then became vertical electron based storage (somehow they got electrons to stand up instead of lay flat...), then moving to  [helium filled 10 TB disks](https://www.anandtech.com/show/9955/seagate-unveils-10-tb-heliumfilled-hard-disk-drive "Seagate 10TB helium filled disks") and as of 2022, [Western Digital 26 TB disks](https://www.westerndigital.com/products/internal-drives/data-center-drives/ultrastar-dc-hc670-hdd?sku=ultrastar-dc-hc670-26-tb "webpage WD 25 TB disks").

 As disks became bigger, new patterns for reading and writing data were created: SATA 1, 2, and 3.x bus technology was introduced for transmitting data faster from the disk to the CPU.
 On-disk cache memory of 16-64mb was added to the disk for caching frequently accessed data.
 On top of that we have [NCQ](https://sata-io.org/developers/sata-ecosystem/native-command-queuing "Native Command Queueing").
 Native Command Queueing was introduces which looks at disk requests on the drive and reorders them to reduce round trips that a disk needs to make.
-All of this is happening at 5400-7200 rpms, revolutions per minute, at a fly height of 8 Pico meters!
+All of this is happening at 5400, 7200, 10K, and 15K rpms, revolutions per minute, at a fly-height of 8 Pico meters!

 ### Solid State Drives SSDs

 In early 2012, a new medium called a Solid State Drive, or SSD was released.
 These drives were different than mechanical disks because they relied on Flash Memory (SLC or MLC) and had disk based controllers to address this data.
 The immediate advantage was that electrons move at the speed of light so the access time of any single bit was identical, compared to a mechanical drive which had to rotate into position to read the correct bits.
-This increased speeds dramatically and while the original SSDs storage was low and comparatively today the dollar per megabit ration is not as good as a HDD, the read based access time was orders of magnitude faster.
-Version of SATA beyond 3.2 introduced a process called [SATAe](https://en.wikipedia.org/wiki/SATA_Express "SATA Express wikipage"), which focuses on using the PCI Express bus to increase performance, rather than changing the SATA standard.
+This increased speeds dramatically and while the original SSDs storage was low and comparatively today the dollar per megabit ration is not as good as a HDD, the read-based access time was orders of magnitude faster.
+Version of SATA beyond 3.2 introduced a process called [SATAe](https://en.wikipedia.org/wiki/SATA_Express "SATA Express wikipage"), which focuses on using the PCI Express bus to increase performance.

   SATA Version              Throughput
 ---------------------  -----------------------